Continuity Properties of Value Functions in Information Structures for Zero-Sum and General Games and Stochastic Teams: Stochastic Teams

 Denote by $\Gamma^j_C$ the policy space for player $j$ in which the player's policy is continuous from $\mathbb{Y}^j$ to $\mathbb{U}^j$.
 By the above, it follows that the value for a game will be the same if each player uses $\Gamma$ or $\Gamma_C$.
 Thus, applying the fact that $\mu_m$ converges weakly to $\mu$:

 We note that if the prior is fixed, in the inequality above we do not need continuity of $c$ in $x$ since weak convergence of a product measure with a fixed marginal is equivalent to $w$-$s$ convergence of the joint measure, see Section \ref{convergenceIS}.
-If the prior is not fixed, then we impose continuity in $x$ also under A2 and the inequality holds. \end{proof} Following a similar proof, without Lusin's theorem, we have the following. \begin{theorem} Assume Assumptions A1, A3, A4 and A5 hold.
+If the prior is not fixed, then we impose continuity in $x$ also under A2 and the inequality holds. \end{proof}

+Following a similar argument, without Lusin's theorem, we have the following. \begin{theorem} Assume Assumptions A1, A3, A4 and A5 hold.
 Let $\mu_m$ be a sequence of information structures converging setwise to an information structure $\mu$.
 Then the value function is upper semicontinuous in $\mu$ under setwise convergence. \end{theorem}

+\begin{proof} By interchanging the limit superior and the infimum, and then applying the fact that $\{\mu_m\} \rightarrow \mu$ setwise, we get: